Charles Chilcott and Mary Strout

 Swan River for V.D.L. aboard "Eagle", and arrived in

 Hobart Town on Sep 14, 1830.
-William followed on the following
+William followed from England on

 Charles must have applied for